IBM/nodejs-in-the-cloud/README.md

 ### Prerequisites

-**Note**: If you're using a workshop VM, then all of these prerequisites should all be preinstalled.
-Use `microk8s` in the following steps, expanding the relevant details sections where necessary.
-You can skip straight to [Step 1](#1-create-your-expressjs-application).

 Before getting started, make sure you have the following prerequisites installed on your system.

 1. [Node.js 10 or later](https://nodejs.org/en/download/) or using [nvm](https://github.com/nvm-sh/nvm#installation-and-update)